eclipse-californium/californium/scandium-core/README.md

 One option to overcome that on some linux variants is using `rng-tools`.
 That may help to provide more entropy.

-A second option o overcome that is to setup `CALIFORNIUM_JCE_PROVIDER` using the value `BC_NON_BLOCKING_RANDOM` instead of `BC`.
+A second option to overcome that is to setup `CALIFORNIUM_JCE_PROVIDER` using the value `BC_NON_BLOCKING_RANDOM` instead of `BC`.
 The `JceProviderUtil` then adapts `SecureRandom` to use a, maybe weaker, non-blocking `SecureRandom`.
 If that works, depends unfortunately on your platform, so especially for Android, that may not work.
 In that cases, please use `BC` as `CALIFORNIUM_JCE_PROVIDER` and configure "securerandom.strongAlgorithms" ahead with

 ```
 Security.setProperty("securerandom.strongAlgorithms", "<your-android-algorithm>");